 Became Stevie, married Emily; Pete

-I knew less about.
+I know less about.
 He posts on Facebook

 Cheerfully about the Light, the Great Light